williexwill/Data_Viz_Final/NOTES.md

 Since the axes and tool tips aren't tied to the data in the same way, I added a step to the dropdown event that selects and removes them, by class, so they can be rewritten by the draw function.

 Now I need to figure out if I can add transitions into any of these steps...

+I was able to add a transition to the x-axis remove fairly easily.
+However I am having a harder time adding transitions to the entering elements.

+When I add a transition to the x-axis .call, the select function is no longer able to grab/join/generate the circles. (error seems to be with me tring to append after text the transition...)

+When I tried to add an enter function (never mind update/exit) to the circles, it fails to append any circles to the svg...(no error appearing, just no circles being appended...)